psychemedia/storytelling-notes/fire-bird-vassiissa.md

 "Let me live, and I will do whatever you ask of me."

-"Very well," says the horse of power; " we will let you live," and he slowly lifted his foot.
+"Very well," says the horse of power; "we will let you live," and he slowly lifted his foot.
 "But this is what you shall do for us.
 In the middle of the blue sea lies a great stone, and under that stone is hidden the wedding dress of the Princess Vasilissa.
 Bring it here."

 The lobster groaned with the pain in his tail.
 Then he cried out in a voice that could be heard all over the deep blue sea.
 And the sea was disturbed, and from all sides lobsters in thousands made their way towards the bank.
 And the huge lobster that was the oldest of them all and the tzar of all the lobsters that live between the rising and the setting of the sun, gave them the order and sent them back into the sea.
 And the young archer sat on the horse of power and waited.